AntNeedsHelp/AI-ATL-2025/presentai/frontend/README.md

-# PresentAI Frontend
+# Plum Frontend

-Modern React frontend for PresentAI - an AI-powered presentation coach that provides real-time feedback on gestures, speech, clarity, and content.
+Modern React frontend for Plum - an AI-powered presentation coach that provides real-time feedback on gestures, speech, clarity, and content.

 ## Features